openfabr/cdf/docs/user-guide/framework-spec.md

 TBD

-## Package Spec
+## Package Definition Pack

-The `Package Spec` is based on the Framework spec `Types`, `Constraints`, and `Construct Types` defined above.
-It’s intended to serve as the interface between the high-level user-facing (App Devs) language layer and the low-level implementation layer.
-This leaks implementation hence not part of the framework spec at this point.
+The `PDP` is based on the Framework spec `Types`, `Constraints`, and `Construct Types` defined above.
+It’s intended to serve as the interface between the high-level user-facing language layer and the low-level implementation layer.
+The primary goal is making it a machine readable protocol so that additional tooling can be developed to further aid project creators when using a selected package.

+### Package Manifest

+It is aptly named `cdf.manifest.json` inside a package at root level, which contains attributes listed below to describe the package and links to other definition files.
+It is the master plan when defining a package for consumption.

+*The exact file name `cdf.manifest.json` has to be used in order to be located by any software tooling.*

-### Package Level Attributes
+#### Package Level Attributes

 Vendor: TEXT | REQUIRED